VPAT - MacOS App Accessibility Conformance Report

 • Does Not Support: The majority of product functionality does not meet the criterion.

-• Not Applicable: The criterion is not relevant to the product.
+• Supports: The criterion is not relevant to the product.

 • Not Evaluated: The product has not been evaluated against the criterion.